 My artwork takes close-ups to the extreme.
 The vibrant imagery is easily identified as organic but from there the imagination can take over.
 I constantly change the physical scale of my paintings and species of fruit to heighten the sense of mystery.
 I want to blur the boundaries between abstraction and representation, the microcosmic and macrocosmic, attraction and repulsion, and whimsy and the scientific.

-My artwork reimagines and transforms iconic still life paintings.
+Capturing glistening fruit in oil paint pays homage to traditional still life painting while distorting the genre.
 I exploit the beautiful, prosperous, fertile, tempestuous, and sensual symbolism and connotations fruit carries by preserving it at the peak of ripeness.
-Unlike memento-mori, a genre meaning “remember you must die”, I shield fruit from rot and decay.
-Its delicate organic structure, luscious colors, and contrasting juicy and pulpy textures will live forever in my work.
-The black backgrounds and edges are a nod to the backgrounds used at the height of still life painting in the 17th Century.
-The absolute-ness of the black also helps remove all context of time and place, giving a sense of otherworldliness to the imagery.
+Unlike memento-mori genre paintings that serve as a reminder of death, I shield fruit from rot and decay as a reminder to live.
+The fruits delicate organic structure, luscious colors, and contrasting juicy and pulpy textures are eternalized in my work.
+The black backgrounds and painting panel sides are a nod to the backgrounds popularized at the height of still life painting in the 17th Century.
+The absolute-ness of my black also helps remove all context of time and place, lending a sense of otherworldliness to the imagery.